Contact

 Biography

-Silke Weißbach’s practice operates at the intersection of material alchemy, emotional resonance, and ecological awareness, creating multi-sensory environments as sites of transformation and healing.
-She combines biological agents with intangible elements such as light, colour, fragrance, liquids, sound, language, and memory.
-Central to her research is an exploration of the ontological and epistemological dimensions of materiality—how beings are defined within both living and non-living systems—emphasizing interspecies relationships and the agency of materials.
+Silke Weißbach’s (1984, Germany) process driven practice is rooted at the intersection of material alchemy, emotional resonance, and ecological awareness.
+Her paintings, sculptures, and video installations operate as living systems—environments where biological agents and intangible elements such as light, colour, fragrance, liquids, language, and memory are combined and shaped through slow transformation, and where time and matter co-author the work.
+Central to her research is an exploration of the ontological and epistemological dimensions of materiality—emphasising interspecies relationships and the agency of materials, within a territory shaped by care, embodied power relations, and shared vulnerability

 CV